Find us in ERAS as: Medical University of South Carolina Regional Network (Lancaster) Program - Accreditation ID: 1404500003

 The goals is to: (1) improve the quality and safety of our patient care by learning from past performance, adverse events, errors, and near misses, (2) identify and suggest practice and systems improvements to prevent similar future episodes, and (3) educate all internal medicine intern physicians via an experiential opportunity of reviewing a real-life Moffitt case with a faculty-supervised, structured root cause analysis, thereby enhancing our culture of safety within our residency program, department, and institution.

 This Jeopardy parody game is an effective tool for residents which brings fun in education.
+Our residents love testing their knowledge and teamwork in our fast-paced Medical Jeopardy game—friendly competition with serious learning built in.

 Done in our sim centers for residents to gain skills in managing rapid responses and code blue situations.